KamandShayegan/KamandShayegan/README.md

  - I'm a computer engineer enthusiast, mostly developing mobile applications.
  - I'm great at spotting weak points and problematic concepts... and great at team-work.
- - I'm currently learning Kotlin (in order to become a professional native android developer) and I have nearly 2 years of mobile developing experience.
+ - I have nearly 2 years of mobile developing experience.

 ### 📫 How to reach me: